yongdd/langevin-fts/README.md

   `make`
   `make test`
   `make install`

 * * *
   You can specify your C++ compiler with the following command. (`icpc` is recommened if available)
   `cmake ../  -DCMAKE_CXX_COMPILER=[Your CXX Compiler, e.g. "icpc", "g++"]`

 # User Guide
 + This is not an application but a library for SCFT and L-FTS, and you need to write your own program using Python language.
 It requires a little programming, but this approach provides flexibility and you can easily customize your applications.
-+ ** A few basic SCFT and L-FTS implementations are provided in `examples` folder.
-Please start from those scripts. **
++ **A few basic SCFT and L-FTS implementations are provided in `examples` folder.
+Please start from those scripts: scft/Gyroid.py, fts/DiscreteGyroidPhase.py, fts/GaussianLamellar.py**
 + To use this library, first activate virtual environment by typing `conda activate envlfts` in command line.
 In Python script, import the package by adding  `from langevinfts import *`.
 + Be aware that unit of length in this library is end-to-end chain length *aN^(1/2)*, not gyration of radius *a(N/6)^(1/2)*, where *a* is statistical segment length and *N* is polymerziation index.
 + Open-source has no warranty.
 Make sure that this program reproduces the results of previous FTS studies, and also produces resonable results.